maheshj01/searchfield/README.md

   <img src = "https://github.com/maheshmnj/searchfield/assets/31410839/17ed4c43-f0c3-4ba8-8fae-beedf42ae781" width="300">

+Shortcuts:

+- Up/Down Arrow keys are circular, i.e. if you reach the last item and press down, it will take you to the first item.
+Similarly, if you reach the first item and press up, it will take you to the last item.
+- `ctr/option + down` to scroll to last item in the list
+- `ctr/option + up` to scroll to first item in the list

 ### Support for Dynamic positioning of suggestions

 The position of suggestions is dynamic based on the space available for the suggestions to expand within the viewport.